Tom Eidem 5 articles

 With self-insured plans, your ASO fee may have a small trend increase to cover the increasing costs required to manage your plan.
 By far, the biggest driver of your dental plan costs is your dental claims.
 Your renewal will project your next year’s claims costs.
 Your carrier can work with you to understand the projections and discuss any adjustments you may want to consider.

 Ask questions to ensure you’re protected from overly optimistic projections by the carrier, since you’ll be paying all claims costs.
 This is particularly important if you already have a dental plan and a new carrier is showing you dramatic savings.
 Ask questions to understand where the savings are coming from.
-Is it from deeper provider discounts, or reduced benefits for employees or some other source?
+Is it from deeper provider discounts, reduced benefits for employees or some other source?

 Buying dental insurance that fits your business